Zen 5: Turin

 Alongside Granite Ridge desktop and Strix Point mobile processors, the Epyc 9005 series of high-performance server processors, codenamed Turin, were also announced at Computex on June 3, 2024.
-It uses the same SP5 socket as the previous Epyc 9004 series processors, and will pack up to 128 cores and 256 threads on the top-end model.
-Turin will be built on a TSMC 4 nm process.
+It uses the same SP5 socket as the previous Epyc 9004 series processors, and packs up to 128 cores and 256 threads on the top-end model.
+Turin is built on a TSMC 4 nm process.

-Zen 5c

-Zen 5c ("Prometheus") is a compact variant of the Zen 5 ("Nirvana") core, primarily targeted at hyperscale cloud compute server customers.
-It will succeed the Zen 4c ("Dionysus") and Zen 4 ("Persephone") core.